marmelab/react-admin/docs/useRequireAccess.md

 ## Usage

 `useRequireAccess` takes an object `{ action, resource, record }` as argument.
 It returns an object describing the state of the request.
-As calls to the `authProvider` are asynchronous, the hook returns a `isPending` state in addition to the `canAccess` key.
+As calls to the `authProvider` are asynchronous, the hook returns a `isPending` state.

 For instance, here's how you can protect a [custom route](./CustomRoutes.md) for editing users settings: